AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 ---

 > Use this guide to mentor yourself — and others — across disciplines, industries, and challenges.
-It is living, growing, and a reflection of continuous
+It is living, growing, and a reflection of continuous improvement and lessons learned.

 ---